Croatian Peasant Party during World War II: Strategic considerations

 Believing that the Western Allies would oppose communist rule in Yugoslavia, the HSS concluded that an Allied landing was to be expected somewhere along the Adriatic coast, likely in Dalmatia.
 Similar assumptions were made by the Chetniks, who planned to join the invading Allies against the Germans and the NDH.
+In 1941 and 1942, Josip Torbar held several meetings on behalf of the HSS with Pavelić where they discussed potential handover of power to the HSS if the Western Allies made significant progress as well as on reversal of banning of the HSS.
+While Pavelić made some promises in those respect, the meetings produced no concrete results.
 Tito asked the USSR if it would approve of Partisans fighting against likely Allied landing in October 1943, while the Germans removed tens of thousands of combat-age male Croats from Dalmatian coast and Adriatic islands in early 1944 because they thought the Croatian population would assist Allied landings.

 Despite the NDH's ban of the HSS, the Ustaše regime still thought the party had significant popular support.
 Because of this, and since limitations imposed by the 1941 Treaties of Rome, requiring the NDH to comply with Italian interests in military, economic and political matters, expired with the surrender of Italy, prime minister Nikola Mandić invited the HSS to negotiations on the inclusion of the HSS in his government.
 In late September 1943, Košutić declined the offer as "impossible in principle" and useless.
 The HSS was only willing to join a democratically elected government, while Pavelić refused to relinquish his dictatorial powers.